-Staying true to UniteGPS’ motto of “the power of knowing,” continue reading this blog to learn how the Fleet View feature can always keep you informed!
+Staying true to UniteGPS’ motto of “the power of knowing,” continue reading this blog to learn how the Fleet View feature helps customers improve operations.

 How does Fleet View work?

 Real-time, real-world.
 The Fleet View feature is an effective tool for customers to see their entire bus fleet.
 Users will find this tool in the Dashboard under Live Maps, pictured below.

 To begin, click on Fleet View to view each bus integrated into the Crosswalk K-12 or Town Transit solution.
 For our partner Kiona-Benton School District in Washington, below is a photo of what their set-up looks like.
 As you will see highlighted in yellow, on the left-hand side is the menu listing the vehicle number, the last collection, current GPS location, speed, as well as space for other vehicle details including: